How was your trip to the golden age? The ’90s were great, yeah? If you have no idea what I’m talking about, go check out my previous article!

 Just like the ’90s, modern day anime also has a vibe of it’s own.
 If I could describe modern day anime in one word — it’d be ‘colorful’.

-You watch certain anime such as Boruto, Demon Slayer, My Hero Academia and you notice the amazing animations of those anime.
-The visual, the art, the colors — that’s what come to my attention when I’m thinking of today’s era of anime.
-It just brings the life out of every scene that makes every experience much better.
+You watch certain anime such as Boruto, Demon Slayer, My Hero Academia and notice the fluid animation of those anime.
+The visual, the art, the colors — that’s what comes to my mind when I think of today’s era of anime.
+It just brings life to every scene, and that makes the viewing experience much better.

-JoJo’s Bizarre Adventure, an anime I like so much.
-The art can be described as something beautiful, but I would also describe it as groovy.
+JoJo’s Bizarre Adventure is an anime that I rate highly.
+The art could be described as something beautiful, but I would also describe it as groovy.
 The fashion, the style, and even the attitudes of the characters remind me so much of ’90s anime; and if you read my last article you’d know how much I love ’90s anime.

 When it comes to uniqueness, JoJo is an anime that has IT!